Sitting: Commissioner Charlie Adcock, Mayor John Byrne, Mayor Pro Tem Blake Massengill

-Standing: Commissioner Jason Wunsch, Commisisoner Bill Harris, Commissioner Blake Massengill
+Standing: Commissioner Jason Wunsch, Commissioner Marilyn Gardner, Commissioner Bill Harris

 The Town of Fuquay-Varina operates under a council-manager form of government.
 The Town Board acts as the legislative body in establishing policy and law, and the town manager handles the day-to-day operations of the town.